-The Club reviews the carrying amounts of deferred taxes at the end of the reporting period and reduces deferred tax assets to the extent that it is no longer probable that sufficient taxable income will be available to allow all or part of the deferred tax assets to be utilized.
+The Club reviews the carrying amounts of deferred taxes at the end of each reporting period and reduces deferred tax assets to the extent that it is no longer probable that sufficient taxable profits will be available to allow all or part of the deferred tax assets to be utilized.
 However, there is no assurance that the Club will generate sufficient taxable profits to allow all or part of the deferred tax assets to be utilized.
-The Club looks at its projected performance in assessing the sufficiency of future taxable income.
-The Club did not recognized deferred tax assets on temporary differences, NOLCO and MCIT totaling ₱137,307,745 and ₱90,016,880 as of December 31, 2021 and 2020, respectively.
+The Club looks at its projected performance in assessing the sufficiency of future taxable profits.
+The Club's deferred tax assets on temporary differences, net operating loss carryover (NOLCO) and minimum corporate income tax (MCIT) amounted to P161,769,754 and P137,307,745 as of December 31, 2022 and 2021, respectively.
 Further details on deferred tax assets are provided in Note 10.